Research in Organisation Studies

 Research within the group provides insight into major challenges in human resources and public policy in the fields of leadership, governance, and diversity.
 Group members are at the forefront of developments in their specialised fields, and through their research they seek to make a demonstrable impact on policy and practice.

 The group prioritises a high level of engagement with a multiplicity of stakeholders (employees, managers, trade unions, policy makers, professionals, government), and encourages research that is inter-sectoral.

-Much of the group's research can be categorised according to three key themes:
+Much of the group's research can be categorised according to four key themes:

 Areas considered within this theme include age, gender, discourses of diversity, employee well-being, diversity, and career development.

 Areas include team working, leadership and coaching, performance appraisal and management, and organisational performance.